Morphometric Analysis of the Proximal Femur in the Indian Population: Implications for Total Hip Arthroplasty

 Abstract

-Background: One of the most popular orthopaedic operations in the world is total hip arthroplasty (THA), and implant design and surgical outcome are greatly influenced by the proximal femur's anatomy.
+Total hip arthroplasty (THA) is one of the most popular orthopedic operations in the world.
+Implant design and surgical outcome are greatly influenced by the proximal femur's anatomy.
 Morphometric variations between populations necessitate region-specific data to ensure optimal outcomes.
 The study assessed the morphology of the proximal femur in dry human cadaveric bones, which has potential implications for THA.

-Methods: A total of 110 dry cadaveric femur bones of unknown age and sex were analyzed over a one-year period.
+110 dry cadaveric femur bones of unknown age and sex were analyzed.
 Parameters such as femur length (FL), femoral head diameter (FHD), femoral neck length (FNL), femoral neck width (FNW), neck-shaft angle (NSA), and the length of the intertrochanteric line were measured using digital calipers, goniometers, and osteometric boards.
 Descriptive statistics were applied, and comparisons with global populations were made using the Unpaired Student's t-test.

 Published